top of page

 Staff Responsibilities

-In the event the concern or compliant involves the Superintendent, the concern shall be brought to the attention
+In the event the concern or complaint involves the Superintendent, the concern shall be brought to the attention of the Board Chair who is hereby empowered to contract the district’s legal counsel, auditing firm and any other agency to investigate the concern or complaint.

 Definition